RuskyDev/vaskscript/README.md

 # VaskScript

-VaskScript is a simple scripting language designed for basic automation tasks and scripting in Python.
+VaskScript is a simple scripting language designed for basic automation tasks and scripting!

 ## Overview